iliana-marquez/trade-care/README.md

 - **Clean, Well-Structured Time-Series Format:**: The dataset contains hourly OHLCV candles in a structured, machine-learning-friendly form.
 This reduces preprocessing time and makes the pipeline easier to maintain and extend.

-# Business Requirements
+## Business Requirements

-## **BR1: Price Movement Prediction**
+### **1. Price Movement Prediction**

-- The client (beginner traders) needs to predict short-term Bitcoin price direction before entering a trade
+The client needs to predict short-term Bitcoin price direction before entering a trade

+**Implementation:**
 - Requires a regression model to predict percentage price change over the next 4 hours
-- Visual representation of predicted vs actual price movements with confidence interpretation
+- Visual representation of predicted vs actual price movements with confidence

+**Benefit:** Helps traders set realistic take-profit and stop-loss levels based on expected price movement

-## **BR2: Trade Profitability Assessment**
+### **2. Trade Profitability Assessment**

-- The client needs to evaluate whether a potential trade setup is likely to be profitable
+The client needs to evaluate whether a potential trade setup is likely to be profitable

+**Implementation:**
 - Requires a classification model to estimate probability of profit
 - Risk scoring system categorizing trades as Low/Medium/High risk
 - Explanation of factors influencing each prediction

-## **BR3: Educational Risk Awareness**

-- The client needs to understand what drives predictions to avoid blind reliance on the model
-- Requires feature importance visualizations showing which technical indicators matter most
-- Model performance metrics demonstrating prediction reliability and limitations
-- Clear explanations preventing "magic formula" thinking and promoting critical evaluation
+**Benefit:** Helps traders set realistic take-profit and stop-loss levels based on expected price movement

-## Hypothesis and how to validate?
+## Hypothesis and Validation

-* List here your project hypothesis(es) and how you envision validating it (them)
+### **1: Price Predictability from Technical Indicators**
+Current market technical indicators (RSI, moving averages, volatility, volume) contain sufficient signal to predict 4-hour Bitcoin price movements with better-than-random accuracy.

+**Validation:**
+- Train regression model on historical data (2014-2025)
+- Compare model RMSE and MAE against naive baseline (last price carried forward)
+- Success criteria: RMSE < 2%, MAE < 1.5%
+- Visualize prediction vs actual with scatter plot and residual analysis

+### **2: Profitability Classification from Market Conditions**
+Technical feature combinations (RSI levels, trend alignment, volatility, volume) can effectively classify whether a trade would be profitable.

+**Validation:**
+- Train classification model on historical trades (simulated from price data)
+- Measure ROC-AUC score (target > 0.60 to show predictive value above random)
+- Analyze feature importance to identify key contributors
+- Evaluate confusion matrix and precision/recall balance

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks